ilhan-ryu/patronus/README.md

 # patronus

-Instagram cloning project by Django, React, React-Native
+Instagram cloning project by Django, React, React-Native by ilhan